HammerMuseum/hammer-channel/docs/specifications/filter-by-year-168787612.md

 - Can search results be narrowed by date using a control on the UI?

 ## Implementation
-- The `date_recorded` field in Elasticsearch will need to be changed to a date field so that date-based aggregations can be used.
-    - Update the mapping in version control, including the format e.g

-            "format": "yyyy-MM-dd"
 - Create a new API endpoint for the filter functionality
     - Should accept the filter type and the value as arguments
     - Should construct params to request similarly to the following: